Nose Piercing Guide With Beautiful Images

 Nose Piercing Pain - How Much Do They Hurt?

 This depends a lot upon the location of the piercing and how much of a badass you are when it comes to pain.
 If you can take pain like a boss, maybe you won’t feel too bad when you’re having your nose pierced.
-But if you’re only human like the rest of us, it’s going to hurt a bit and you’ll be pretending to be a tough guy if you say it doesn’t.
+On the other hand, if you’re only human like the rest of us, it’s going to hurt a bit and you’ll be pretending to be a tough guy if you say it doesn’t.

 There are varying degrees of pain depending up which nose piercing you go for.
 The most universally painful one is the septril piercing.
 If you can’t handle pain very well, you may want to strongly consider staying away from this type of piercing.